Actipro/Avalonia-Controls/Documentation/topics/shared/shapes/ring-slice.md

 ## Angles, Radius, and Thickness

 The shape renders a ring slice between two angles, specified in degrees, where `0` is upward and the degree values increase as they go clockwise, meaning `90` degrees is to the right.

-To render a quarter circle ring from the top to the right, use a [StartAngle](xref:@ActiproUIRoot.Controls.Shapes.RingSlice.StartAngle) of `0` and an [EndAngle](xref:@ActiproUIRoot.Controls.Shapes.RingSlice.EndAngle) of `90`.
+To render a quarter circle ring from the top to the right, use a [StartAngle](xref:@ActiproUIRoot.Controls.Shapes.RingSlice.StartAngle) of `0` and an [SweepAngle](xref:@ActiproUIRoot.Controls.Shapes.RingSlice.SweepAngle) of `90`.
+The sweep angle is relative to the start angle, and can be negative.

 ![Screenshot](../images/ringslice-progress-indicator.png)